Josip Jelačić: Early life and military

 Jelačić was born in the town of Petrovaradin which was a part of the Slavonian Military Frontier of the Habsburg monarchy and today it is part of Vojvodina, Serbia.
 Josip Jelačić was educated in Vienna at the Theresian Military Academy, where he received a versatile education, showing particular interest in history and foreign languages.
 He was fluent in all South-Slavic languages, as well as German, Italian, French, and Hungarian.
 On the 11th of March 1819 Jelačić joined the Austrian army with the rank of lieutenant in the Vinko Freiherr von Knežević Regiment, named for his uncle.

-In 1819, he served as second lieutenant in the 3rd Cavalry Regiment in Galicia.
+In 1819, he served as a second lieutenant in the 3rd Cavalry Regiment in Galicia.
 In 1822, he fell ill and stayed in his parents' house in Zagreb.
 In 1825 he returned to his regiment in Vienna, where he was appointed first lieutenant and aide to the brigade commander.
 In 1830, he became a lieutenant captain in the Ogulin regiment.

 On 17 October 1835, he led a military campaign against Bosnian Ottoman troops in Velika Kladuša for which he received a medal.
 He was promoted to major on 20 February 1837 in the Freiherr von Gollner regiment.
 In May 1841 he received the rank of lieutenant colonel in the 1st Croatian Frontier Guard Regiment in Glina, Croatia.
 On October 18, he was promoted to colonel.

 On 22 March 1848, Jelačić was promoted to major-general, and simultaneously the Sabor (the National Assembly of Croatia) elected him as Ban of Croatia.
 The Sabor also declared that the first elections or representatives to the assembly would be held in May 1848.
 Shortly after, he was promoted to lieutenant field-marshal, becoming the commander of all Habsburg troops in Croatia.

 During this time, Jelačić was a proponent of the Illyrian movement.

-In 1850 he married countess Sophie von Stockau, daughter of Count Georg Stockau, in Napajedla.